 The FSETI, FADDI, FSUBI, FSUBRI, FMULI, FDIVI, FDIVRI, FPOWI, and FCMPI instructions read the byte following the opcode as an 8-bit signed integer, convert the value to floating point, and then perform the operation.
 It's a convenient way to work with constants or data values that are signed 8-bit values.
-The following example stores the byte variable dataByte to the Result register on the uM-FPU.
+The following example stores the lower 8 bits of variable dataByte to the Result register on the FPU.